-We are actively hiring for our centers in Englewood, Denver and Golden for positions including lead teacher, assistant teacher, infant nursery supervisor and substitute teacher.
+We are actively hiring for our centers in Englewood, Littleton, Denver and Golden for positions including lead teacher, assistant teacher, infant nursery supervisor and substitute teacher.
 If you’re interested in competitive pay and an exceptional benefits package, including over seven weeks of paid time off per year, health insurance and 401(k) plans, submit an application now!

 Children are strong, intelligent, and competent individuals with innate potential and curiosity.
 They possess an inborn sense of wonder that drives their desire to learn about the world around them.